DanielBradford/rubic/testing.md

 ### **CRUD FUNCTIONALITY TESTING**
 CREATE:  <span style="color:green">PASSED</span>
-- All creation functionality for recipes, users, recipe types, products and tools was successfull and reflected in the Mongo database
+- All creation functionality for recipes, users, recipe types, products and tools was successful and reflected in the Mongo database

 READ: <span style="color:green">PASSED</span>
 - All data was successfully presented to the user and is accurate to all data stored in the Mongo database